ICC Global Survey on Trade Finance

 To respond to financial crises, institutions and policy makers need to focus on improving market intelligence so that future financial decisions can be based on solid evidence.
-The surveys provide that intelligence.
+Indeed, the survey provides that intelligence.

 In the coming years, the Banking Commission will continue to respond to the growing changes and challenges of the wider corporate banking industry, specifically in the area of new regulations and market opportunities.
-In particular, the ICC Banking Commission is aiming at leveraging its current stature as the world's leading trade finance industry representative group to become the foremost corporate banking industry group by extending beyond rules setting to being an effective provider of leading market intelligence.
+In particular, the ICC Banking Commission is aiming at leveraging its current stature as the world's leading trade finance industry representative.
+This will be achieved by extending the current scope far beyond the actual rule setting activities and by being an effective provider of leading market intelligence.

-The International Chamber of Commerce's Banking Commission decided to provide a timely analysis of patterns of trade finance in finance in markets worldwide and aiming for more partners and geographic reach.
-The increase in the number of countries participating allows us to provide a more diverse view of the global position regarding trade finance activity and constraints.
+The International Chamber of Commerce's Banking Commission decided to provide a timely analysis of patterns of trade finance with a vast network of partners and geographical reach.
+The increasing number of countries participating allows us to provide a more comprehensive view of the global position regarding trade finance activities and constraints.

-The ICC Global Survey contains key metrics and analysis that will enhance our understanding of trade finance markets worldwide.
+The ICC Global Survey contains key metrics and analytics that will enhance the understanding of trade finance markets worldwide.

 - Asian Development Bank (ADB)